HenrikJoreteg/redux-bundler/docs/README.md

 I've been building redux apps for quite some time and some of you may have been introduced to it when I first [blogged about it](https://blog.andyet.com/2015/08/06/what-the-flux-lets-redux/) back in 2015.
 This library is how I build redux apps, I finally decided to open source it.

 As I said this isn't a toy project.
-I'm currently using this library in the three different production apps that power my online donation platform, [Speedy](https://speedy.gift).
+I'm currently using this library for my app that helps chart anesthesia during surgeries [AnesthesiaCharting.com](https://anesthesiacharting.com).
 This also builds on some of the ideas that were originally conceived and battle-tested when I was helping Starbucks re-platform and build their [shiny new PWA](https://app.starbucks.com).
 The point is this is actually how I build things with Redux, and given the lack of "solutions" to the boilerplate issue, I decided to share it.

 There's a sample application [the source is here](https://github.com/HenrikJoreteg/redux-bundler-example) which is a good way to see how to build something with it.
 It's [deployed here](https://redux-bundler.netlify.com/) so you can see how it all works when it's up and running.